pagopa/pdnd-interop-platform-deployment/README.md

 Main features:
 - deployment of the whole platform with a single pipeline
 - reproducible deployments of the entire platform, by specifying a version for each module
-- cohexistence of different versions of the platform, by deploying each platform in an indipendent kubernetes namespace
+- coexistence of different versions of the platform, by deploying each platform in an independent kubernetes namespace
 - automatic creation of the databases schemas required by the modules